acg/alangrow.com/content/blog/maximally-generative-letter-tiles.html.md

 While building [a word game](https://dfeldman.github.io/ambigame/game.html), Daniel Feldman ran into a problem that nerdsniped me instantly: what choice of twenty letter-pair tiles generates the most words?

 A number of approaches were proposed in [the ensuing thread](https://twitter.com/d_feldman/status/1761611250776117504), with some folks even wondering if the problem might be NP-complete.
-In this post I'll present a greedy algorithm that's linear in the dictionary size.
+In this post I'll present a [greedy algorithm](https://en.wikipedia.org/wiki/Greedy_algorithm) that's linear in the dictionary size and quadratic in the alphabet size.
 I believe this finds an optimal solution, but haven't proven that formally.

 Let's first define the problem.